Bayern Munich were held at home by Real Madrid in the first leg - can they finish the job in Spain? - IMAGO/Ulrich Hufnagel - © IMAGO/Ulrich Hufnagel

 De Ligt was front and centre during one of the Bernabeu's biggest shocks, and he's in fine form for Bayern - Denis Doyle - Denis Doyle

-Almost certain to be rested against Stuttgart this weekend, if De Ligt does return, it will be a huge boost for Bayern.
+Unavailable against VfB Stuttgart this past weekend, if De Ligt does return, it will be a huge boost for Bayern.
 The 24-year-old’s only previous meeting against Los Blancos came in 2019 in the last 16, when Ajax ended their three-year championship streak in stunning fashion with a historical 4-1 win at the Bernabeu.
 De Ligt’s reading of the game and proficiency in duels will instantly put Madrid’s forwards at a disadvantage, and his return could well be the difference.